-How to see all files on Mac (including the hidden ones)
+How to see all files on Mac (and reveal hidden ones)

-How to view all files on your Mac
+How to view files on Mac using Finder

 If you quickly want to know how to see all the files on your Mac hard drive, then the Finder is the place to go.
 Apple calls the Finder the home base for your Mac, and that's because you can access and organize practically everything on your Mac.